zubinchopra/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 **value**:  One of the previously-specified four modes, without the angle brackets.

 The `IsDevelopmentMode` setting can be used on the server to alter the default optimization settings for the extension. for more information about the  `IsDevelopmentMode` setting and its alternatives, see [top-extensions-hosting-service-procedures.md#update-isdevelopmentmode-flag](top-extensions-hosting-service-procedures.md#update-isdevelopmentmode-flag).

+**NOTE**:  This flag applies to both the Portal and extensions source.
+If you are testing extensions that are already deployed to production, use the **clientOptimizations** flag instead of the **IsDevelopmentMode** appSetting.
+If you are working in a development environment instead, use the **IsDevelopmentMode** appSetting instead of the **clientOptimizations** flag to turn off bundling and minification for this extension only.
+This will speed up Portal load during development and testing.
+To change the **IsDevelopmentMode** appSetting, locate the appropriate `web.config` file and change the value of the **IsDevelopmentMode** appSetting to `true`.

 <a name="debugging-an-extension-the-debug-tool-restore-default-settings"></a>
 ### Restore default settings